scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 9 AP
 - **Range:** self
-- **Duration:** 5 minutes
+- **Duration:** 10 minutes
 - **Damage Type:** lightning

 You speak a word of power as lightning surges through your body.
 Until the spell ends, you gain the following benefits:

 - You gain _Resistance 3_ to lightning damage.
-- As a reaction or on your turn you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
+- As a reaction to being attacked or as an action you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
 - You may spend 5 AP to fire a lightning bolt against 3 creatures within 10 tiles of you.
 Make a spellcasting roll against the creatures Dexterity save.
 On success they take 1/2 in lightning damage, gaining Paralyze 1 until the end of their next turn on a critical.
 - You have expertise with spells that deal lightning damage.